OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

   <tbody>
     <tr>
       <td>01</td>
-      <td>The name attribute would be assigned the value of “[*]_state” according to Section 4.2.4.</td>
+      <td>The <span style="font-family: 'Courier New'">name</span> attribute would be assigned the value of “[\*]_state” according to [Section 4.2.4](#4-2-4-states).</td>
     </tr>
     <tr>
       <td>03</td>
-      <td>The documentation element for the OVAL State may provide an overview of the metadata that can be evaluated.
-All documentation specific to a particular entity should be included in the documentation element for that OVAL State Entity.</td>
+      <td>The <span style="font-family: 'Courier New'">documentation</span> element for the OVAL State may provide an overview of the metadata that can be evaluated.
+All documentation specific to a particular entity should be included in the <span style="font-family: 'Courier New'">documentation</span> element for that OVAL State Entity.</td>
     </tr>
 	<tr>
       <td>05-08</td>
-      <td>This complexType ... extension ... sequence elements ensure the OVAL State extends the oval-def:StateType construct and specifies the order in which the OVAL State Entities can appear in an OVAL State.
+      <td>This <span style="font-family: 'Courier New'">complexType ... extension ... sequence</span> elements ensure the OVAL State extends the <span style="font-family: 'Courier New'">oval-def:StateType</span> construct and specifies the order in which the OVAL State Entities can appear in an OVAL State.
 The order of the OVAL State Entities, in the OVAL State, must match the associated OVAL Item.</td>
     </tr>
 	<tr>
       <td>10</td>
-      <td>Each element should have a unique name.
-The maxOccurs attribute on an OVAL State entity must be “1”.
+      <td>Each <span style="font-family: 'Courier New'">element</span> should have a unique name.
+The <span style="font-family: 'Courier New'">maxOccurs</span> attribute on an OVAL State entity must be “1”.
 Multiple values for a particular OVAL State Entity can be accommodated with references to OVAL Variables.
-The minOccurs attribute should always be set to “0” to allow OVAL State entities to be omitted from evaluation.
-The type attribute is used to specify what data format should be used to parse the specified OVAL State Entity value.
+The <span style="font-family: 'Courier New'">minOccurs</span> attribute should always be set to “0” to allow OVAL State entities to be omitted from evaluation.
+The <span style="font-family: 'Courier New'">type</span> attribute is used to specify what data format should be used to parse the specified OVAL State Entity value.
 Common OVAL datatypes are found in the oval:DatatypeEnumeration construct within the OVAL Common Model.
-These datatypes may be utilized with the available oval-def:EntityState[…]Type types as defined in the OVAL Definitions Model.  </td>
+These datatypes may be utilized with the available <span style="font-family: 'Courier New'">oval-def:EntityState[...]Type</span> types as defined in the OVAL Definitions Model.  </td>
     </tr>
     <tr>
       <td>11-12</td>
-      <td>Each OVAL State Entity should include descriptive text in the documentation element that concisely describes what the element represents, and provide any units necessary for interpretation.
+      <td>Each OVAL State Entity should include descriptive text in the <span style="font-family: 'Courier New'">documentation</span> element that concisely describes what the element represents, and provide any units necessary for interpretation.
 Possible entity values should be explained when they may be ambiguous or represent special cases.
-	<br/><br/>Additional restrictions may be placed on an OVAL State Entity through embedded Schematron rules within an appinfo element.
+	<br/><br/>Additional restrictions may be placed on an OVAL State Entity through embedded Schematron rules within an <span style="font-family: 'Courier New'">appinfo</span> element.
 Please adhere to Schematron best practices when defining these rules.</td>
     </tr>
 	<tr>
       <td>29,35</td>